ipeaGIT/censobr/README.md

 ```
 dfh <- read_households(
           year,          # year of reference
           columns,       # whether to return only selected columns
           as_data_frame, # whether to return an Arrow table or a data.frame
           showProgress,  # whether to show a download progress bar
           cache          # whether to cahce data suring R session
          )

 ```

 ## Data too big for memory

 Microdata of Brazilian census might be too big to load in users' RAM memory.
-To avoid this problem, **censobr** will by default return an Arrow table, which can be analyzed like a regular `data.frame` using the `dplyr` package without loading the full data to memory.
+To avoid this problem, **censobr** will by default return an [Arrow table](https://arrow.apache.org/docs/r/articles/arrow.html#tabular-data-in-arrow), which can be analyzed like a regular `data.frame` using the `dplyr` package without loading the full data to memory.

 This example below calcuates the average rent in by state.

 ```
-df |> group_by(V0001) |>
+dfh |> group_by(V0001) |>
   summarize(mean_rent = weighted.mean(x=V2011, w=V0010, na.rm = TRUE))

 ```